jasonheron/VideoForgeBot/replit.md

    - Click "Tools" → "Secrets" in Replit
    - Add BOT_TOKEN and BRS_AI_API_KEY (or KIE_AI_API_KEY for legacy compatibility)
    - Generate a strong CALLBACK_SECRET (random 32+ char string)
-   - Set WEBHOOK_URL to your Replit's public URL
+   - Set WEBHOOK_URL to your production URL (will be provided after publishing)

-4. **Run the Bot**:
-   - Click "Run" button
-   - Bot uses polling to listen for Telegram messages
-   - No webhook setup required with @BotFather

 ## Dependencies Installed